KatharineRobs/katharinerobs.github.io/README.md

 # Technical Writer

-From printing and shipping thick stacks of mining equipment manuals to how-to tutorials on building video games, I've got over 10 years of writing experience, including doc support for three of the world's leading game engines.
+I've got over 10 years of writing experience, as seen in thick binders of mining equipment manuals and tutorials for building video games.
 I'm keen on translating and authoring complex technical concepts for global audiences.
 I've written docs for:

 * Epic Games
 * Electronic Arts (EA)